FINAL: LSU beats Oklahoma 37-17, finishes regular season with 8-4 record

 BATON ROUGE - The LSU Tigers ended their regular season with a 37-17 victory over the Oklahoma Sooners.
 This was the first time ever that these two programs have ever faced off during the regular season.

-LSU took an early 7-0 lead after the Tigers put together a 53-yard drive on seven plays that was capped off by an 18-yard touchdown pass from quarterback Garrett Nussmeier to wide receiver Kyren Lacy.
+The Tigers bounced back after losing three games in a row in the SEC with home victories over Vanderbilt and Oklahoma to end the regular season.

-On The Tigers next possession, Nussemier fumbled trying to escape the pocket and the ball was recovered by the Sooners and returned 9 yards for a touchdown to tie the game at seven a piece.
+LSU quarterback Garrett Nussmeier finished the game 22-31 for 277 yards and three touchdowns.
+He left the game in the second quarter with an injury, but returned near the end of the quarter and played the rest of the game.

-Near the beginning of the second quarter, Nussmeier was sacked and injured on the play.
-He went into the medical tent and backup quarterback AJ Swann replaced him under center.
-Nussmeier would eventually head to the locker room without his pads on.
+LSU took an early 7-0 lead after the Tigers put together a 53-yard drive on seven plays that was capped off by an 18-yard touchdown pass from Nussmeier to wide receiver Kyren Lacy.

 The Sooners took a 14-10 lead midway through the second quarter after quarterback Jackson Arnold led a three play drive which consisted of a 50-yard pass, a 28-yard QB rush, and a two-yard rushing touchdown from Oklahoma running back Xavier Robinson.